11th TMA PhD School

-Following the success of the previous editions and after the interruption due to the COVID pandemic, the 10th TMA PhD School will take place on June 27th and 28th 2022 in Enschede, The Netherlands.
-Under the theme Network Intelligence and Measurements, the 10th TMA PhD School will include 4 tutorials, by 5 distinct lecturers, over a 2 days program.
+Following the success of the previous editions, the 11th TMA PhD School will take place on June 26th and 27th 2023 in Napoli, Italy.
+The school will include 4 tutorials, by 4 distinct lecturers, over a 2-days program.
 Lectures are accompanied by related practical lab sessions, where students have the opportunity to put into practice learned notions.

 PhD School Speakers

 The list of speakers for the 11th TMA PhD school includes:

 Cristel Pelsser holds a chair in critical embedded systems at UCLouvain.
 From 2015 to 2022 she was a full professor at the University of Strasbourg (France) where she led a team of researchers focusing on core Internet technologies.
 She spent nine years as a researcher working for ISPs in Japan.
 Her aim is to facilitate network operations, to avoid network disruptions and, when they occur, pinpoint the failures precisely in order to quickly fix the issues, understand them in order to design solutions to prevent recurrence.
 Cristel received the PhD degree from the Université catholique de Louvain (UCLouvain), Belgium.
 Her talk will be focused on BGP data analysis.